 The rebel commander went on to say in the interview that he supported ending the war between the FARC and the government but that he levied much of the blame on state actors in the government and military who had “economic interests” in continuing the conflict.
 He added that to find a peace an agreement had to be brokered that satisfied both sides.
 “To end the war we must end all the causes that lead to it.”
 He went on to say that FARC kidnappings for financial gain would stop but Colombian soldiers would continue to be taken prisoner within the boundaries of international war conventions.

 Ramirez arrived in Havana, Cuba in February 2014 to take part in the talks with the government and treating drug trafficking at that moment.

 The Southern Bloc of the FARC is second only to the FARC’s Eastern Bloc in terms of fighting strength.
 It is comprised of ten fronts and three mobile columns incorporating up to 1800 fighters.
 It is one of the most disciplined blocs and most politically dedicated.
 Therefore, the Southern Bloc was reportedly unlikely to accept an agreement that does not fully satisfy its peace terms.
 This also means that despite being heavily integrated in drug manufacture and trafficking the group is unlikely to splinter from the FARC and join non-political criminal traffickers.

-Despite these reservations, following the ratification of the peace deal between the FARC and the Colombian government on November 30, 2016, Ramirez and the rest of the FARC guerrillas have demobilized and begun the disarmament process.
+Despite these reservations, following the ratification of the peace deal between the FARC and the Colombian government on November 30, 2016, Ramirez and the rest of the FARC guerrillas demobilized and disarmed.